 In 1938, Vasan took over distribution of films of the Madras United Artists Corporation.
-Three years later in 1941, he made good use of opportunity when there was a fire in the studio of the Motion Picture Producers Combine.
+Three years later in 1941, he made good use of opportunity when there was a fire in the studio of the Motion Picture Producers Combine in 1940.
 Like most studios in India it was uninsured because no insurance company would take the risk.
 The partners, by now at odds with each other, decided to sell the charred premises.
 Vasan bought the land, did some rebuilding, and launched the production company, Gemini Studios.
 During the war and the years after, the firm dabbled in a variety of films including a mythological, a stunt film and even a love story or two as it came out with films like Mangamma Sapatham (1943), Kannamma En Kadhali (1945), Miss Malini (1947) and Apoorva Sahodarargal (1949).

-In the 1950s, Gemini Pictures came out with films both in Tamil and Hindi.
+Following Chandralekha, in the late 1940s and ’50s, Gemini Pictures came out with films both in Tamil and Hindi.
 His well-known Hindi films include Mr. Sampat (1952), Insaniyat (1955), Raj Tilak (1958) and Paigham (1959).
 While Insaniyat was a remake of the Telugu hit, Palletoori Pilla (1950), Raj Tilak and Paigham had their Tamil counterparts in Vanjikottai Valiban (1958) and Irumbu Thirai (1960), both also produced and directed by Vasan.

 Vasan was the President of the Film Federation of India for two terms and was even nominated to the Rajya Sabha.
 He was the given the Padma Bhusan by the Government of India in 1969, the year of his death – he passed away on August 26th, 1969.
 Gemini Pictures declined in the 1970s although it remained successful as a studio and in the equipment rental business.